Manufacturing Clothes In India - What You Need To Know

 I am going to take you thought the good, the bad, and the ugly of clothing manufacturing.

-But, before I do I want to be clear.
+Now, let me make one thing clear.
 I love living and working in India, and I literally want everyone to work there and come and visit me too.
 I am not making this post to scare you away from working in India, I am making this post to teach you what can, and often does. go wrong, this way you can prevent it from happening to you, have the best experience possible, and end up loving the country as much as I do.

 India's Bad Reputation